 Once you’ve registered your fundraiser

 Wondering how to put the word out and start getting donations?
-We asked our past fundraisers to give you their advice, and this is what they said:
+We asked our past fundraisers for their best advice:

-- Share your page by email, text and your social media networks.
-Facebook works really well!
+- The quickest and easiest way is to share your page’s URL by email, text and your social media networks.
+Facebook and Twitter work particularly well for this.

-- Add a link to your fundraising page in your email signature on your work and personal emails.
-We have a handy template already created for you, check out Poster and Downloads
+- Add a link to your fundraising page in your personal and work email signature.
+We have a handy template already created for you, which you’ll find in Poster and Downloads

 You've done your fundraiser, congratulations!

-So what do you do now?
-Some things are simple but easy to forget.
+What now?
+Some things are simple but easy to forget:

-Let your supporters know how grateful you are, and thank them as personally as you can – no matter how big or small their contribution.
-Quick tip – it’s easy to thank your donors by sending an email directly from your Fundraising Hub.
+Let your supporters know how grateful you are and thank them as personally as you can, no matter how big or small their contribution.
+Quick tip – it’s easy to thank your donors by sending them an email directly from your fundraising dashboard.

-- Don’t forget to send us the funds so we can start helping others
+2. Don’t forget to bank your funds so we can start helping others